Matthewkweon/Kweon_EC530_exercise1/README.md

 - Write out a test function in my python script to test whatever you want to test.
 (Or do it in the exercise.py file, it doesn't matter)
 - Run: "pytest"
     - You can run "pytest -s" for more detailed answers and even "pytest -s > output.txt" to get the output in a .txt file
+- Note: You can use match_coords or match_coords_kdtree functions when testing.
+But for larger datasets, I would recommend the match_coords_kdtree function because it runs much faster than the brute force match_coords function

+- Second Note: there will be an error for any files inputed into the parse function that are not supported

 Here is an example of how to format your test functions and testing.

 ```bash
 import math
 import numpy as np